 Scholars and curators from the USA and Germany will speak about recent efforts to create postcolonial approaches to cultural heritage, cosmopolitan pedagogy, and museums’ engagement with postcolonial communities.

 The conference will include a keynote by Dr. Silke Arnold-de Simine (University of London), a prominent scholar of museum studies; two academic panels presenting case studies on exhibiting the colonial past from Germany and slavery in the USA; and two roundtables with scholars from Georgetown University about GU’s efforts to come to terms with the university’s history of slavery, and with artists working in German museums, respectively.
 The conference will take place Friday, November 9 at Georgetown University and Saturday, November 10, at Howard University.
-More details on the program and presenters will be made available closer to the conference date.
+For a full schedule of events, please visit the event website here.

 Prof. Katrin Sieg, BMW Center for German and European Studies and German Department, Georgetown University (Washington/DC).
 Sieg is the author of several monographs on German theater and performance, European culture, and critical race studies.
 She recently completed a book manuscript titled Decolonizing German History at the Museum (currently under review at University of Michigan Press).